Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Introduction

 We will say that a Riccati foliation $( P, \mathcal H)$ over $X$ factors through a projective manifold $X'$ if there exists a Riccati foliation $( \pi':P'\to X', \mathcal H')$ over $X'$, and rational maps $\phi : X \dashrightarrow X'$ , $\Phi: P \dashrightarrow P'$ such that $\pi' \circ \Phi = \phi \circ \pi$, $\Phi$ has degree one when restricted to a general fiber of $P$, and $\mathcal H = \Phi^* \mathcal H'$.

 Our second main result describes the structure of Riccati foliations having irregular singularities.

 \begin{THM} Suppose that $X$ is a projective manifold, and $(P,\mathcal H)$ is a Riccati foliation over $X$.
-If $\mathcal H$ is irregular then at least one of the following assertions holds true. \begin{enumerate} \item Maybe after passing to a two-fold covering, the Riccati foliation $\mathcal H$ is defined by a closed rational $1$-form. \item The Riccati foliation $(P,\mathcal H)$ factors through a curve. \end{enumerate} \end{THM}
+If $\mathcal H$ is irregular then at least one of the following assertions holds true. \begin{enumerate} \item Maybe after passing to a (possibly ramified) two-fold covering, the Riccati foliation $\mathcal H$ is defined by a closed rational $1$-form. \item The Riccati foliation $(P,\mathcal H)$ factors through a curve. \end{enumerate} \end{THM}

-The proof of Theorem \ref{THM:C} relies on Corollary \ref{COR:B}, on an infinitesimal criterion for the existence of fibrations due to Neeman (Theorem \ref{T:Neeman}), and on the semi-local study of Riccati foliations at a neighborhood of irregular components of the polar divisor (Section \ref{S:irregular}).
+The proof of Theorem \ref{THM:C} relies on similar ideas as those used in the proof of Theorem \ref{THM:A}, on an infinitesimal criterion for the existence of fibrations due to Neeman (Theorem \ref{T:Neeman}) and on the semi-local study of Riccati foliations at a neighborhood of irregular components of the polar divisor (Section \ref{S:irregular}).